spynnaker.pyNN.models.populations package¶

 Returns a human-readable description of the population view.

-The output may be customized by specifying a different template together with an associated template engine (see pyNN.descriptions).
+The output may be customised by specifying a different template together with an associated template engine (see pyNN.descriptions).

-If template is None, then a dictionary containing the template context will be returned.
+None, then a dictionary containing the template context will be returned.- Parameters:

 Get the units of a variable